Apply for information

 If you decide to access information about your donor-conceived offspring, complete this form and send it with proof of identification and address to:

 Identification and proof of address

-As part of the application process you will be asked to provide proof of identification and address.
+As part of the application process, you will be asked for proof of identification and address.

 The HFEA accepts:

 - Birth certificate (if your name has changed since this was issued, you also need to submit deed poll documentation or a marriage certificate)

 - Valid full or provisional UK driving licence (photo card and counterpart need to be submitted)

 - Valid old style paper UK driving licence